kjesien/current-weather/README.md

 - Google Authentication provided by [Next Auth](https://next-auth.js.org/)
 - Dynamic / lazy loaded components
 - Tailwind with SCSS preprocessor
+- Redux

+### Note on Redux
+Usage of it is totally not necessary.

+For the current scope the whole functionality of displaying the weather data could be accomplished with pure SSR - which in general is more performant.

 ## Getting Started